method7/wp-pure-naturals/wp-content/plugins/facebook-messenger-customer-chat/readme.txt

 On the desktop, go to your Facebook page, and click on Insights on the Navigation bar.
 On the left hand side, click on Messaging to see your messaging analytics.

 = Where can I find support? =
-If you get stuck, or have any questions, you can ask for help in the [Official Facebook Chat Plugin forum](https://wordpress.org/support/plugin/facebook-messenger-customer-chat).
+If you get stuck, or have any questions, you can ask for help in the [Messenger Platform Developer Community](https://www.facebook.com/groups/messengerplatform).
 If you would like to file a bug, please use the Facebook Bug tool found [here](https://developers.facebook.com/support/bugs/).

-= I am a developer.
-Can I help improve the plugin? = Of course!
-This plugin is open sourced on the Facebook Incubator GitHub.
-You can find the code and contribution instructions in the [WordPress Messenger customer chat plugin repository](https://github.com/facebookincubator/wordpress-messenger-customer-chat-plugin).

 == Changelog ==

+= 1.7 - Aug 5, 2020 =
+* Tested up to WordPress 5.4.2
+* Added Plugin versioning

 = 1.6 - July 27, 2020 =
-* Bug fixes
+* Fix security issue

 = 1.5 - April 29, 2020 =
 * Fix undefined variable error message